 The whole area is filled with historic interest and information on the church and museum, the White Horse and all local historic sites including the nearby Ridgeway Path, Uffington Castle, Dragon Hill, Wayland's Smithy and Ashdown House can be found here.

-Uffington has recently received two significant improvements - new equipment for the childrens play area and a new Village Trail has been established.
+Uffington has recently received two significant improvements - new equipment for the children's play area and a new Village Trail has been established.
 See the recent Wantage Herald article for more details.
+The children's play area is due to receive a new slide in December - weather permitting we hope that this should be in time for the Christmas holiday.

 To display the full news item click on the NEWS button on the left or on the headline above and a new window will open with the complete text.